Negative refraction in active and passive media: a discussion of various criteria: Conclusion

 \section{Conclusion}

 We have compared the regions under which three commonly used conditions for NRI are satisfied, and so gained a clearer picture of their regimes of validity.
 The general condition derived by Depine and Lakhtakia \cite{Depine-L-2004motl} has given us a basis on which to identify the parameter ranges for which NPV propagation occurs for doubly (AA) and singly (PA and AP) active media.
 Our graphical comparison with the other conditions present in the literature emphasizes that they are valid only in the purely passive (PP) case.
+The conditions and regimes of gain and/or loss that have been discussed can also be applied to an acoustic model based on bulk modulius and mass density parameters.

 \acknowledgments The authors acknowledge financial support from the Engineering and Physical Sciences Research Council (EP/E031463/1).